Review process for YDB documentation

 Temporarily excluding yourself from automatic assignment if you're a primary reviewer

-The author and primary reviewer iterate until the suggested change passes the checklist.
+5. The author and primary reviewer iterate until the suggested change passes the checklist.
 The primary reviewer provides feedback via comments on the pull request, while the author addresses them.
 The expected turnaround time for each review iteration is two business days, up to a few weeks in case of force majeure.
+Additionally, the primary reviewer periodically checks pull requests assigned to them and clarifies the status with authors if nothing happens for several business days (in GitHub comments, plus in personal communication if possible).

-YDB documentation is multilingual, and authors are expected to provide synchronized changes for all supported languages (currently English and Russian), if applicable.
-If the author does not know all required languages, using a LLM or machine translation is acceptable.
+10. YDB documentation is multilingual, and authors are expected to provide synchronized changes for all supported languages (currently English and Russian), if applicable.
+If the author does not know all required languages, using an LLM or machine translation is acceptable.
 The translation timing depends on complexity:

 Checklist

-- [ ] All new articles are listed in YAML files with table of contents and their folder's
+• [ ] All new articles are listed in YAML files with table of contents and their folder's index.md.

 Tip